ECE444-2023Fall/project-1-web-application-design-group17-jigglies/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Please work on your own branch and create a pull request before merging into any branch you don't have sole ownership over.
-Whenever possible, reference an issue for each pull request.
 Each pull request must have at least one reviewer so that a team member can independently verify functionality.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>